mantidproject/documents/Design/VATES/VSI_Issues_for_R3.5.md

 This will most likely be an umbrella ticket.
 Some issues are:
 * Axes labels are not being picked up by Axes Grid only by Cube Axes system. vtkPVChangeOfBasisHelper does not seem to be used by Axes Grid --> SOLVED
 * The Axes Grid boundaries don't seem to be correct in ThreeSliceView (Axes Grid box is smaller than data set) -->SOLVED
-* Currently we have both the Axes Grid and the Cube Axes system.
+* Currently we have both the Axes Grid and the Cube Axes system. --> This remains, we need to go to a higher PV version
 * Provide TeX-like features --> SOLVED (Martyn)
-* In Threeslice Mode provide a sensible text size (Note that this will need a newer version of PV.)
+* In Threeslice Mode provide a sensible text size (Note that this will need a newer version of PV.) --> Solved

 ##### Apply patches to source build of paraview
 Owner: Steve